 Typically, the currency of a developing nation is traded against the currency of a developed nation.

 Despite all the risks involved in trading exotics, every trader should probably try it at some point to see if it is for them.

-While trading exotics does sound exciting, if you are new to forex trading it is highly advised that you stick the majors and minors till you have more experience.
+While trading exotics pairs does sound exciting, if you are new to forex trading it is highly advised that you stick the majors and minors till you have more experience.

 Aside from being considered safer, they generally have tighter spreads, lower margin requirements and offer higher leverage.

 Exotics are more susceptible to change and that scares many traders.
 You need to remember that trading is really a game of probability.

 Traders want to be able to make reliable profits, they look for consistency, opportunities they can guess and make money from.

 Further to that, there is more data around for majors and minors which beginners and experienced traders alike can use to make effective estimates on future price movements.

 If you remember anything from this article, make it these key points.